The Stanford Review

-The Stanford Review (also known as The Review) is a right-leaning student-run newspaper that serves Stanford University in Stanford, California.
+The Stanford Review (also known as The Review) is a conservative student-run newspaper that serves Stanford University in Stanford, California.
 It was founded in 1987 by Peter Thiel and Norman Book.

 History

 In 1987, after around 500 students participated in a march led by Jesse Jackson's Rainbow Coalition, the students were inspired to put forth the Rainbow Agenda, a list of the concerns that the minority students wanted the institution to address.
-The Stanford Review was founded to provide an "alternative viewpoint" to what was expressed in the Agenda, by the "vocal few" as they were referred to in the publication's first issue, dated June 9, 1987, in an article titled "Stanford Review is here to stay."
+The Stanford Review was founded to provide an "alternative viewpoint" to that expressed in the Agenda, by the "vocal few" as they were referred to in the publication's first issue, dated June 9, 1987, in an article titled "Stanford Review is here to stay."
 The founders felt that views being expressed were inconsistent with views held by majority of the student body.
 It aspired to be a place where "rational debate" could exist at the university.

 In 1995, the paper prevailed in a free-speech lawsuit against the university's speech code.
 The court ruled that the code which banned insults that were racially and/or gender-motivated was unconstitutional.
 In a 2016 letter to the editor of The Stanford Daily, the managing editor wrote that "the entire purpose of The Review is to publish unpopular views."

 The letter also clarified that although the newspaper serves as an outlet for writers, whether they are a staff writer or otherwise, The Review itself may or may not have a position on the subject matter.

 Incorporated in 1990 as nonprofit 501(c)(3), as of 2017, a large portion of the publication's revenue was generated by fundraising efforts and alumni donors.
 While Thiel also has made financial contributions, he has hosted staff reunions at his home, and meets with the editors quarterly as a way to stay current with campus activities in general.

-In 2024, the Review accused Stanford math education professor Jo Boaler of "shoddy research" and de-tracking students with a "dumbed-down math curriculum" of "woke math" and "harassing scholars who take issue with her".
+In 2024, the Review accused Stanford math education professor Jo Boaler of "shoddy research" and de-tracking students with a "dumbed-down math curriculum" of "woke math" and harassing scholars who take issue with her.